usharesoft/appcenter-docs/admin/en/source/pages/manage-users/api-access.rst

 	* add the entitlement to an existing role (note this will give supervisor rights to ALL the users with that role)
 	* create a new role with the supervisor access.

 .. warning:: Users with Supervisor Access will be able to log in as ANY of the users in the organization without entering a password.
 This right should be limited to support or managed services.
-Users with Supervisor Role needs to respect the privacy of the user data, according to current legislation.
+Users with Supervisor Role need to respect the privacy of the user data, according to current legislation.

 It is probably safer to create a new "supervisor” role and add the supervisor rights, to limit the number of users that can access all the user accounts in the organization.